SunwellVictor/ces_site/docs/project_context.md

 # Pending
 - 2025-10-03: Re-run checks on main and ensure CI green; owner: assistant; next step: if any failures, merge fix/ci-working-directory PR and re-run
 - 2025-10-03: Re-run all jobs on Phase 1 PR to pick up updated ci.yml from main; owner: assistant; next step: verify green checks, then squash-merge
+- 2025-10-03: Resolve PR conflicts on fix/memory-context-merge by retargeting the base to main or rebasing onto origin/feat/phase-1-release with conflict strategy; owner: assistant; next step: push and re-run checks